arbor-sim/arbor/doc/morphology.rst

   :width: 600
   :align: center

+  Example Python code to generate this morphology is in the :class:`segment_tree<arbor.segment_tree>` documentation :ref:`below <morph-label-seg-code>`.

 We can apply the following labels to the segments:

 * The tree is composed of 11 segments (1 soma, 2 axon, 8 dendrite).
 * The proximal ends of segments 0 and 9 (the soma and axon hillock respectively) are attached to the root of the tree.
 * Segment 2 is a fork, with segments 3 and 5 as children.
-* Segment 5 is a fork, with segments 7 and 8 as children.
+* Segment 5 is a fork, with segments 6 and 7 as children.
 * There is also a fork at the root, whith segments 0 and 9 as children.
 * Segments 4, 6, 8 and 10 are terminal segments.